Back to services list

 Mobile Clinics

-Innovate Healthcare operate a fleet of bespoke, mobile clinics across, England, Wales and Scotland, making our Health Surveillance and employee wellbeing services accessible and convenient to all businesses.
-Our air conditioned and heated units are suitable for the following Health Surveillance Tests:
+Innovate Healthcare have a fleet of bespoke, mobile clinic units strategically located across, England, Wales and Scotland, making our Health Surveillance and employee wellbeing services accessible and convenient to all.
+Our air conditioned and heated units are suitable for delivering a range of services including (not limited to):

 • Safety Critical Medicals